portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 0. Set up a standard layout that includes the header and footer that appears on every page.
 Use partials if you like, but this isn't a hard requirement.

 0. Use external template files and the ERB templating language.

+0. All code needs to pass the style checker.
+I don't want any more arguments about spaces at team meetings.
+All exceptions have to be cleared through me or the customer advocate.

 0. Don't worry about storing the form data in any persistent manner yet.
 Every time they submit a form, you can just use the same variables over.
 We're still working on our database back end strategy.
 For now, just make sure that the form data is used in the thank you page as Frank describes.
 In fact, in the development environment, you can print out all of the form data, the programs data structure, and even the whole request data structure if you like.
 Just make sure it doesn't show up in the production environment.